 This post covers some basic strategies for your approach to thrifting.
 Part 2 covers tactics for once you’re in the store (see what I did there?
 Strategies are for how you look at the forest, while tactics are the methods you use to negotiate individual trees…or something).
 Oh, and let’s be generous about the “done right” part–I’m not here to be a thrift dictator, so take the principles you like and make them your own.

-Recon your local stores.
+–Recon your local stores.
 If you’ve visited more than one thrift store (even 2 different Goodwills), you know the offerings can be vastly different, including:

-• Location: The location of your thrift store often determines the quality of the offerings.
+- Location: The location of your thrift store often determines the quality of the offerings.
 I can’t remember where I read this (shame on me because I’d like to credit this smart person!!), but there’s a theory that stores located on the line between more affluent and less affluent areas are likely to have better goods.
 Think of it as thrift economics–you need a decent supply (more affluent folks donating tasty items) and a decent demand (less affluent folks looking to score good clothes for non-retail prices).
 Sometimes just plain affluent areas work, too–although such neighborhoods don’t always have thrift stores, probably because the demand isn’t high for discounted clothes.
 (They may have consignment shops, though, where prices are higher but often so is the quality of the clothes.)
 I work in an affluent neighborhood and the closest Goodwill affiliate is indeed merely a donation drop–but just a wee bit further in the other direction, and still in a wealthy area, is a great Goodwill where Tory Burch mingles with Target.
 Did I just sound like I know something about high-end fashion?

-• Organization: Different stores organize differently.
+- Organization: Different stores organize differently.
 Goodwills (and I keep citing them because they’re the biggest thrift franchise out there and I’ve been to 9 in my area…don’t judge, how else would I have become your friendly internet thrift expert??)–Goodwills most often organize by color, which is great if you need a particular hue of shirt, pants, or bridesmaid dress, but not great if you just want clothes that fit and you have to wade through 6 racks of blouses to get 1 shirt.
 I did recently find a Goodwill unicorn in my hometown that organizes by size AND by color–it was much more efficient and I was far less tempted to try on things that weren’t in my size.

-• The same principle applies to cleanliness and customer service.
+There are also stores that have special sections for plus size, maternity, designer, etc. which may help you focus your search; others may just have everything mixed in together. - The same principle applies to cleanliness and customer service.
 Some stores do a lot better–or worse–in these categories.
 If these are important to you, choose accordingly.
 I wouldn’t write off an entire store after a mediocre experience with one employee or one trashed dressing room, but if it keeps happening and it bothers you, speak to a manager or patronize elsewhere.

-• Men.
+- Men.
 Men are often at a thrift disadvantage compared to women because women tend to buy, cycle through, and therefore donate, a higher volume of clothing than men, which means men end up with a more meager selection at the thrift shop.
 If you are a man thrifting with a particular style or size in mind, and you have more than one outlet to choose from, be ruthless about the stores you patronize.
 Also keep in mind that consignment stores may be a better bet for you, particularly if you’re looking for trimmer, more fitted options; stores in trendier neighborhoods are also a better bet for this style.

 These criteria should help you decide where to patronize regularly and what stores are just fun “bonus” options.

-Know before You Go.
+–Know before You Go.
 Decide beforehand if you’re thrifting for fun or for business.
 If it’s business time* and you have a thrift goal in mind–e.g. “my kid needs shoes” or “I need some more work clothes” or “my workout shorts ripped in an unfortunate location while I was in the middle of a squat”–define it before you arrive and discipline yourself once you’re in store.

 If you’re thrifting for fun–you’re out with a friend or you’ve got a leisurely couple of hours to kill on a Saturday afternoon–be open to the magic!
 Check out sections, styles, and colors you wouldn’t normally embrace, and try on that bolero with the sequined parrots because WHY NOT.
 If you didn’t already know, half the fun of thrifting is finding ridiculousness and sharing it with whoever’s nearby–including complete strangers who, in a wonderful phenomenon known as Thrift Camaraderie**, will either revel in the ridic with you or tell you it’s actually AWESOME and you need to buy it.
 Playing around like this is also a really good way to open up your style to new influences–if jumpsuits have never rung your bell but you’re suddenly curious to try them out, thrift stores offer the perfect low-risk arena to give them a go–and the perfect spot to donate that jumpsuit if you decide that, after all, you’d rather not strip every time you need to pee.